atom-community/space-pen-plus/README.md

 * Open http://localhost:1337 to run the specs
 * Open http://localhost:1337/benchmark to run the benchmarks
 * Open http://localhost:1337/examples to browse the examples

+## History
+**Version 5.x of SpacePen was intended to be included as a direct dependency of 1.0-compatible Atom packages.
+If you're looking for SpacePen 3.x, used in [Atom Core](https://github.com/atom/atom), check out the [3.x branch](https://github.com/atom/space-pen/tree/3.x).**